Hello, my fellow shelter-in-placers.

-When we come up short in our search for meaning and when our attempts at reform fail, we conclude that god/nature did a poor design job or humans are bad.
-So our logical solutions – we need to make the best of a bad situation, after all – have ranged from prescribing austerity (for others!), to partying like crazy, to fantasizing about the Armageddon, to fantasizing about life on earth with fewer or no humans.
+When we come up short in our search for meaning and when our attempts at reform fail, we conclude that God/nature did a poor design job or humans are bad.
+So our logical solutions – we need to make the best of a bad situation, after all – have ranged from prescribing austerity (for others!), to partying like crazy, to preparing for the Armageddon, to fantasizing about life on earth with fewer or no humans.

 THE IDEA OF SCARCITY IS DEAD.
 LONG LIVE THE IDEA OF ABUNDANCE.

 The idea of permanent scarcity is no longer valid.
 It is the source of our biggest problems today.
 It is the obsolete foundation on which our institutions are built.
 It is dooming our solutions and efforts.
 And it is draining us physically, mentally, emotionally, and financially.